verge-io/docs/docs/ProductGuide/VMfielddescriptions.md

 <br>

 **On Power Loss \[dropdown\]**
 Determines the action taken when power is restored to the VM.
-(This can be after a physical power loss or after the owning tenant is powered off/on in the VergeIO UI.)
+(This can be after a physical power loss or after the owning tenant is powered off/on in the VeregOS UI.)
 -   Last State - VM will only be powered on if it was on at the time of power loss.
 -   Leave Off - VM will not be powered on when power is restored (regardless of its state at time of power loss)
 -   Power On - VM will be powered on when power is restored (regardless of its state at the time of power loss)